apache/cordova-discuss/proposals/CLI-Templates2.md

 Currently, package.json's version defaults to `1.0.0`. `config.xml` version seems to start at `0.0.1`.
 Probably a good idea to update our templates to set the initial version in `config.xml` to 1.0.0 instead.

+### Future Work

+* create a how to create templates guide for docs.
+Talk about subdirectory as suggested method, add keyword `cordova:template`.
+* create a search similar to plugins.cordova.io for templates based on the keyword.

 ## References
 Original Proposal: https://github.com/cordova/cordova-discuss/blob/master/proposals/CLI-Templates.md